frostie/osrs-hiscores-bot/README.md

 Note: This assumes you've already configured and authorized the bot to join your Discord server.
 [Read more about creating Discord bots](https://docs.discord.com/developers/platform/bots).

+1. Add your bot's Discord token to DISCORD_TOKEN in `config.json`.
 1. Add the player names to `config.json`.
 2. In one of the channels of your Discord server, enter the message `!hiscores`.
 This invokes the bot to display the hiscores of all the players specified in `config.json`.
 They will be listed in order from highest to lowest, with numbers next to their names.